 The majority of courses offered by DIS are taught at DIS by our own faculty.
-However, a select number of external university courses taught in English are also available to DIS students.
+However, a select number of external university courses taught in English are also available to you.
 Currently, DIS offers students the opportunity to study at the University of Copenhagen and The Royal Danish Academy of Music (RDAM).

 What to Expect

 The external courses offered through DIS are all of high academic quality.
 They are taught by engaging professors who are excited about having students from American universities enrolled in their class.
 The external courses are taught at the Royal Academy of Music and the University of Copenhagen, respectively.
 Both locations are in close proximity to DIS.

 The Royal Academy of Music

 DIS offers you a list of external 3- and 6-credit course options at The Royal Danish Academy of Music.
 Read their full descriptions on the Music Courses page.